kawgh1/react-projects-with-smilga/README.md

     -   #### Forms

         -   #### 8.
 Lorem Ipsum Generator
+            -   Form takes a number, returns that many paragraphs of random text
         -   #### 9.
 Color Shades Generator
+            -   Form takes a hex value or color and generates a color palette
         -   #### 10.
 Grocery Bud
             -   Todo App